bottlepy/bottle/apidoc/tutorial_app.rst

 At the end of this tutorial, we will have a simple, web-based ToDo list.
 The list contains a text (with max 100 characters) and a status (0 for closed, 1 for open) for each item.
 Through the web-based user interface, open items can be view and edited and new items can be added.

-During development, all pages will be available on ``localhost`` only, but later on it will be show how to adapt the application for a "real" server, including how to use with Apache's mod_wsgi.
+During development, all pages will be available on ``localhost`` only, but later on it will be shown how to adapt the application for a "real" server, including how to use with Apache's mod_wsgi.

-Bottle will do the routing and format the output, by the help of templates.
+Bottle will do the routing and format the output, with the help of templates.
 The items of the list will be stored inside a SQLite database.
-Reading and  writing from / the database will be done by Python code.
+Reading and  writing the database will be done by Python code.

 We will end up with an application with the following pages and functionality: